rauc/rauc/docs/using.rst

-Using Rauc
+Using RAUC
 ==========

-For using rauc in your embedded project, you will need to build at least two instances of it:
+For using RAUC in your embedded project, you will need to build at least two instances of it:

 * One for your host (development) system, where you create new updates.